 Since joining LMA, Melissa’s responsibilities and challenges have seen her role develop.
 She has a deep respect and understanding of the processes and people behind every task.
 Having started with project management work and estimating, she is now the person our clients turn to for new projects, advice and reassurance.
 Maintaining the confidence and trust a family-owned company can offer is essential to LMA’s philosophy, and Melissa’s relationships with clients and collaborators alike is intrinsically linked to that.
 She happily makes herself available when needed and thrives on the variety of responsibilities that dictate her day-to-day schedule.

 When the team is busy with projects, Melissa can be found in the office, working alongside them.
-On other days she commit her time to visiting clients, networking at events and, most-importantly, making sure that LMA is delivering at 100% from the moment a project comes to life to the point it is complete and everyone is happy with the final result.
+On other days she commits her time to visiting clients, networking at events and, most-importantly, making sure that LMA is delivering at 100% from the moment a project comes to life to the point it is complete and everyone is happy with the final result.
 That’s why our clients so often return to work with us again.
 As the company continues to thrive, Melissa’s work in business development sees her proudly expanding our network of contacts, building on the foundations laid by her father.

 Senior Site Manager

 There are those who are deskbound and those whose vision for the physical world keep them on the move.
 Clayton Bogle falls into the latter category.

 Clayton began his career as a carpenter.
 Motivated to envision and build beautiful interiors, he studied commercial and residential construction and renovation at George Brown College in Toronto, his hometown.